cvmiller/nat64/README.md

 Dang those Limiations!

-It has been called to my attention that the forked project, LEDE, of OpenWrt does **not** support the older OpenWrt packages And therefore this `nat64` project is incompatible with LEDE (you *could* ask the LEDE Devs to support `tayga`, since IPv4 content is not going away anytime soon).
+It has been called to my attention that the forked project, LEDE, of OpenWrt does **not** support the older OpenWrt packages.
+Fortunately, the LEDE Dev team have ported **tayga** package.
+However it still requires some setup to run, and the `nat64_start.sh` script has been updated to support LEDE routers as well as OpenWrt.

 ### About the Script Author